Vitaly-Protasov/CLLS_WSI/README.md

-# Neural Machine Translation with Alignment for Word Sense Induction tasks.
+# Neural Machine Translation with Alignment for Word Sense Induction tasks

-### Translation models
+## Translation models

 __If you want to know which languages are supported:__
 - [EasyNMT](https://github.com/UKPLab/EasyNMT#opus-mt)